- A Steam game that doesn’t show up in the library can indicate that the installation has stopped.

 2. Check your game license

-If not, reset your internet then try to purchase the game again.
-You may have to refresh the page after resetting your internet.
+If not, try to purchase the game again.
+You may have to refresh the page if you reset your Internet connection.

 However, sometimes it can just be a server error, caused by many users trying to make a purchase at the same time.
 In this case, you just have to wait for a while and the problem will solve itself.